 Are there classes I can take to learn how to be a Professional Organizer?

-NAPO's Professional Organizer Curriculum for more information.
-Additionally, educational teleclasses on helping individuals challenged by chronic disorganization are offered by the Institute for Challenging Disorganization (ICD), formerly known as the National Study Group on Chronic Disorganization (NSGCD).
+Additionally, educational tele-classes on helping individuals challenged by chronic disorganization are offered by the Institute for Challenging Disorganization (ICD), formerly known as the National Study Group on Chronic Disorganization (NSGCD).

 The best way to determine a fee for your clients is to understand what professional organizers in the Austin area are charging for similar services.
 Please note that NAPO members are prohibited from discussion of actual fees in order to avoid the suggestion of “price fixing” within the industry.

-The typical full-time professional bills about 15 out of 20 working days a month, or 1,440 hours a year (15 days x 12 months x 8 hours a day).
-(It is important to note that you will put in many non-billable hours doing your own administrative and marketing work.
+The typical experienced full-time organizing professional bills about 15 out of 20 working days a month, or 1,440 hours a year (15 days x 12 months x 8 hours a day).
+It is important to note that you will put in many non-billable hours doing your own administrative and marketing work.